intelligence38000/android-docs/src/pages/maps/overview/camera.md

 - Quickly tap twice on the map with a single finger _to zoom in_.
 - Quickly tap twice on the map with a single finger and hold your finger down on the screen after the second tap.
 Then slide the finger up _to zoom out_ and down _to zoom out_.

-Check out [this Mapbox blog post](https://www.mapbox.com/blog/designing-maps-for-mobile-devices/) about the art/science of maps and visual information to ensure your map style shows the right data at the correct camera positions.
+Read [Designing maps for mobile devices](https://blog.mapbox.com/designing-maps-for-mobile-devices-32d2e49d2096), about the art/science of maps and visual information, to make sure your map style shows the right data at the correct camera positions.

 ## Update the camera position